spilman6/courses/pages/javascript/assignment-1.md

 # Assignment 1 - GitHub Account

-For this assignment you are going to create a GitHub account.
+For this assignment you are going to create a [GitHub](https://github.com) account.
 This will be your primary means of submitting assignments for this course.

 - If you already have an account, you don't have to create a new one.
 Make sure that you know your login credentials.

 - If you are creating an account for the first time, take care when choosing a username.
 There's a good chance that you'll want to use this after you graduate.
+[Join GitHub · GitHub](https://github.com/signup)

 ## Submitting